lm3783/trac-webhook-plugin/README.md

 * The list of ticket actions in `notify` can be empty.
 In that case, all actions are notified.
-* Multiple comma-separated JIDs can be specified both for `mucs` (chat rooms) and `jids` (individuals).
-* The `secret` must be a random string which is configured also in the receiving endpoint.
-It is used to generate a HMAC-SHA1 hex digest of the body using `secret` as the key.
-The digest is sent in the `X-WebHook-Signature` HTTP header.
 * It is possible to specify multiple `url` values separated by commas.
   Currently the usefulness of this feature is limited because the same `secret` is used for all the URL endpoints.